chaos-mesh/chaos-mesh/doc/dev_hello_world.md

 ## Make the docker image

-Having the object successfully added, we can make docker image and push it to your registry:
+Having the object successfully added, you can make a docker image and push it to your registry:

 ```
 make